-Substitution or Removal of Leased Property
+Substitution or Release of Leased Premises

-The Authority and the County may amend the Facility Lease to substitute alternate real property for any portion of or to release a portion of the Leased Property from the Facility Lease, upon compliance with all of the conditions set forth in the Facility Lease.
-After a substitution or release, the portion of the Leased Property for which the substitution or release has been effected will be released from the leasehold encumbrance of the Facility Lease.
-See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Substitution or Removal of Leased Property."
+The Authority and the County may amend the Lease Agreement at any time and from time to time to substitute alternate real property for any portion of the Leased Premises or to release a portion of Leased Premises from the Lease Agreement, upon compliance with all of the conditions set forth in the Lease Agreement.
+After a substitution or release, the portion of the Leased Premises for which the substitution or release has been effected will be released from the leasehold encumbrance of the Lease Agreement.
+See "SECURITY AND SOURCES OF PAYMENT FOR THE BONDS - Substitution or Release of Leased Premises."

-The Facility Lease requires, among other things, that the Leased Property, as constituted after such substitution or release, have an annual fair rental value at least equal to the maximum annual Base Rental Payments payable under the Facility Lease and attributable to the Leased Property prior to said Substitution or Removal, as determined by the County on the basis of commercially reasonable evidence of the annual fair rental value of the Leased Property after said Substitution or Removal.
-Thus, a portion of the Leased Property could be replaced with less valuable real property, or could be released altogether.
-Such a replacement or release could have an adverse impact on the security for the Bonds, particularly if an event requiring abatement of Base Rental Payments were to occur subsequent to such substitution or release.
-See APPENDIX B-"SUMMARY OF THE PRINCIPAL LEGAL DOCUMENTS-FACILITY LEASE-Substitution or Removal of Leased Property."
+Although the Lease Agreement requires, among other things, that the fair rental value of the Substitute Leased Premises, have a fair rental value at least equal to the fair rental value of the Former Leased Premises, it does not require that such Substitute Leased Premises have a fair rental value equal to the fair rental value of the Leased Premises at the time of substitution.
+Thus, a portion of the Leased Premises could be replaced with less valuable real property, or could be released altogether.
+Such a replacement or release could have an adverse impact on the security for the Bonds, particularly if an event requiring abatement of Lease Payments were to occur subsequent to such substitution or release.